theMIDAgroup/psoas/README.txt

 ac_classical(folder_data)
 ac_gmfd_1ord(folder_data)
 ac_gmfd_2ord(folder_data)
-where folder_data is the folder containing the DICOM images.
+where folder_data is the folder containing the DICOM images, e.g., folder_data = "/psoas/CT_001".

 The parameters sigma and p are asked to be inserted by the user using the command window.
+The user could use, for instance, sigma=1, p=2.

 The results are all saved in the folder with suffix "_res" created by the GUI.